Puckett Observatory: Telescopes

 The Puckett Observatory houses two telescopes.
 The 60 cm (24") Ritchey–Chrétien telescope was custom engineered and built by Puckett, and took nine years to complete, going online full-time in 1997.
 The telescope features a new type of hybrid disk/band worm drive designed by Puckett in 1993.
 It is one of the largest telescopes in the state.

 The other observatory telescope includes a Celestron C-14 Schmidt–Cassegrain with a Software Bisque's Paramount ME Robotic Telescope System.

 World Supernova Search

 The Puckett Observatory World Supernova Search was formed in 1998, with its principal investigator being Tim Puckett.
 The search consists of a team of amateur astronomers located in the United States, Canada, India, Greece and Italy.
-Observatories participating in the search include the Puckett Observatory, and telescopes located in Portal, Arizona (Jack Newton), and Osoyoos, BC (Ajai Sehgal).
+Observatories participating in the search included the Puckett Observatory, and telescopes located in Portal, Arizona and Osoyoos, British Columbia (Jack B. Newton, Ajai Sehgal).

 The observatory uses computers to control the robotic telescopes and sends the images to volunteers via the Internet.
 Each image is manually compared ("blinked") to archive images.
 At least 40 hours each week are required to run the search operation.
 Team members have contributed thousands of hours to analyzing the data.